 Emily specialises in franchising, advising franchisors and franchisees on their franchise agreements and other associated documentation.
 Emily has drafted many franchise agreements in a range of business sectors and is on the panel of recommended lawyers for a major high street chain of hairdressers and a care franchise for her franchisee work.
 To date, she has reviewed more franchise agreements than she can recall, ranging from high street retail to baby swimming and just about everything in between!
 On this basis she is able to use her experience to offer a cost effective, fixed fee report service (current fee £525 plus VAT) for prospective franchisees ensuring they fully understand the implications of what they are signing up to.

 Paris Smith are Affiliate members of the British Franchise Association (bfa) and Emily is the nominated contact.
-Click on the logo to see more.
+Emily is also a member of Encouraging Women into Franchising.
+Click on the logos to see more.

 The bfa is the only voluntary self-regulatory body for the UK franchise industry, with a standards based approach to membership.
 Its aim is to promote ethical franchising practice in the UK and help the industry develop credibility, influence and favourable circumstance for growth.